pinakinmistry/nodejs-services-development/README.md

 ```cmd
 npm install -g express-generator
 ```

-Even though the req and res objects are generated by the http module and have all of the same functionality, Express decorates the req and res objects with additional functionality.
-By conflating Node core APIs with Express APIs on the same objects the principles of least surprise and separation of concerns are violated, while also causing performance issues.

 The express command-line executable that's installed by the express-generator module when globally installed generates a bin/www file that similarly allows the port to be specified via a PORT environment variable.